5 min to read

 Introduction

 When we moved to Canada at 13, I thought things would get better.
 They didn’t.
-Racism, isolation, and the pressure to succeed in a new country just added more weight.
-And the physical symptoms—joint pain, fatigue, digestive issues—got worse.
-But we didn’t talk about mental health.
-We didn’t talk about trauma.
+Racism, isolation, and pressure to succeed only added to the weight.
+The physical symptoms — fatigue, joint pain, digestive issues — worsened.
+But in my family, mental health wasn’t discussed.
 We just “pushed through.”

 -